 Timeline of New Zealand’s targets

-In July 2015, New Zealand announced an ambitious target of reducing greenhouse gas emissions to 30 percent below 2005 levels by 2030 (external link).
-The target is equivalent to an 11 percent decrease below 1990 levels and represents a significant progression on our target for the period to 2020 (which was -5 percent).
-This builds on our current target and signals another step towards New Zealand’s long-term target of 50 per cent below 1990 levels by 2050.
+In October 2015 New Zealand finalised our NDC with a target of reducing greenhouse gas emissions to 30% below 2005 levels by 2030.
+The target is equivalent to an 11% decrease below 1990 levels and represents a progression on our target for the period to 2020 (which was -5%).

 At the Durban conference New Zealand pledged to reduce our greenhouse gas emissions to 50% below their 1990 levels by 2050.